Last Updated on July 29th, 2020

 Let’s start at the end and work back to the beginning to understand the problem.

 There are lots of factors that contribute to acne, but acne does not occur when pores are not clogged.
 And the first step in closing a pore so that it traps the skin oil known as sebum inside is the excessive growth of skin cells up and down along the opening of the pore.

 As skin grows, it pushes outward.
-The very outermost layer of skin cells dissolves in keratin protein and ceramide “glue” to form an impermeable layer against water (so that the body doesn’t dissolve) and that dirt, toxins, and germs don’t get inside.
+The very outermost layer of skin cells dissolves in keratin protein and ceramide “glue” to form an impermeable layer against water (so that the body doesn’t dissolve) and that dirt, toxins, and bacteria don’t get inside.
 As more skin cells mature and die, the outer flakes off and for the most part is easily removed by the flow of air over the skin and simple washing of the skin.

 Inside a pore, however, the natural direction for a dead skin cell in the lining of the pore is to move in rather than out. 🔬 Microscopic, invisible flakes of skin accumulate in the bottom of the pore and are pushed out as the pore releases sebaceous oils.